foundriesio/docs/source/getting-started/git-config/index.rst

 .. code-block:: console

-   git config --global http.https://source.foundries.io.extraheader "Authorization: basic $(echo -n YOUR_TOKEN | base64 -w0)"
+   git config --global http.https://source.foundries.io.extraheader "Authorization: basic $(echo -n YOUR_TOKEN | openssl base64)"

 You can verify that this has been successful by attempting to clone a repository from your FoundriesFactory.
 As an example, you can clone your ``containers.git``